awsdocs/amazon-connect-admin-guide/doc_source/enable-live-media-streams.md

 1. Open the Amazon Connect console at [https://console\.aws\.amazon\.com/connect/](https://console.aws.amazon.com/connect/)\.

-1. On the instances page, choose the instance alias\.
-The instance alias is also your **instance name**, which appears in your Amazon Connect URL\.
+1. On the **Instances** page, choose the instance alias\.
+The instance alias is also your instance name, which appears in your Amazon Connect URL\.

 1. In the navigation pane, choose **Data storage**\.